Is therapy right for me?

 A person may simply want to explore ways to enrich their relationships, improve their parenting skills, keep their marriage strong for years to come, learn to choose better friends and keep them, minimize traits that sabotage relationships, relate better to in-laws or parents, or other worthy goals.

 - Problem Solving

 In some cases a person may struggle with anxiety or depression, or a long-standing psychological (emotional) burden that is sapping their strength and negatively affecting their relationships.

 Unexpected changes, transitions, or losses often provoke turbulent seasons of life that may be difficult to navigate alone.

 Many who seek counsel simply want a thoughtful, discerning person with whom they can freely discuss important direction-setting decisions or other pivotally important areas of life.

 Working with a therapist, you become better able to see and interpret the sticking points in your life.
 Together we identify workable solutions.
 You will also find freedom from needless burdens and more satisfying and productive ways of addressing the things that hold you back.

 Is therapy like networking?

-Choosing therapy means you have recruited a skilled and compassionate professional to help you get further than you would if you depended solely on your own resources.
+Choosing to begin therapy means you have recruited a skilled and compassionate professional to help you get further than you would if you depended solely on your own resources.

 In every other area of life people network with others who possess specialized skills to get the best results.
-So in therapy you doing the same thing, connecting with someone qualified to help.
+So in therapy you are doing the same thing, connecting with someone qualified to help.